 The steel edging comes in strips 16' long by 4" high by 1/8" thick.
 Each strip is dark green in color and comes with 6 stakes.
 This edging has been used for years and is considered the "Cadillac" of edging.
 Many landscape designers like it because it blends into the landscape nicely and forms nice curves.
 It can be cut with a hacksaw and will form to a very small radius.

 The Curv-Rite Aluminum Edging also comes in strips 16' long by 4" high by 1/8" thick, or 8' long by 4" high by 1/8" thick.
-The edging is a natural silver color and stakes are included.
+Both 16 and 8 foot strips come with 5 stakes.
+It is natural silver in color.
 This is also a very permanent product.
 It functions the same as steel edging but has a much different look to it.
 It is more noticeable in the landscape because of its bright appearance.

 The Curv-Rite Stable Edge is an L shaped aluminum paver restraint in 8' long sections.
 The edging base has holes every 4" through which a 3/8" by 10" spiral steel spike is run.
 For patios walkways and entryways, spike the strip every 16".
 The edging also comes with a 3" aluminum splicer inserted 1 ½" into each adjoining section to create a continuous strip.
 This product is designed to effectively retain pavers without being visible from the surface.
 It is flexible enough to create a 30" diameter circle.
 The durable aluminum construction resists cracking and rusting.